ruchirlives/osc_server/README.md

 This software is provided for non-commercial use only.
 Commercial use is strictly prohibited without explicit written permission from the author.

 ## Installation
-Grab the latest release: [Releases](https://github.com/ruchirlives/OSC_Server/releases)
+Grab the latest release of the server .exe and the VST plugin .vst3: [Releases](https://github.com/ruchirlives/OSC_Server/releases)
+Put the VST3 plugin in your VST3 plugins folder.
+Run the .exe

+Load the VST3 plugin in your VST DAW application.

 ## Compiling